ChorusOne/opus-pool-sdk/book/guide/8-rewards-history.md

 };
 ```

 In this snippet, we import the necessary components from Recharts and define the `RewardsChart` component.
 This component takes an array of `ChartDataPoint` objects and renders them in a LineChart.

 The `XAxis` and `YAxis` components provide the chart’s axises, while the `Line` component plots the transaction amounts over time.

 ## Chart Representation on the Screen

-Once rendered, the line chart provides a clear view of reward trends over time.
+Once rendered, the line chart provides a clear view of reward history over time.

 ![Rewards chart](../media/rewards.png)